 Instead, these glassmakers will use blue-colored slag glass to create a variety of items, including jewelry and figurines.
 Artificial blue slag glass is easier to work with than genuine blue slag, allowing it to be used for intricate designs that would be impossible with Leland Blue.

 Blue Slag is an Important Part of Northern Michigan’s Culture

 The famous Leland Blue slag is an important part of the eclectic culture of northern Michigan.
-There are many rockhounds in the Upper Peninsula who spend hours combing the shores of Lake Superior for blue slag.
-There are also quite a few artisanal jewelry designers who create necklaces, bracelets, and other items of jewelry using blue slag.
+There are many rockhounds in the Lower Peninsula who spend hours combing the shores of Lake Michigan for blue slag.
+There are also quite a few artisanal jewelry designers who create necklaces, bracelets, and other items of jewelry using the iconic blue slag material.

-Not only does blue slag play an important part in the lives of many residents of the Upper Peninsula, it is also historically important.
-The industrial operations that were common in the Upper Peninsula are now long gone, but many of the current residents are descendents of those who moved to northern Michigan in search of the economic opportunities that would give themselves and their families better lives.
+Not only does blue slag play an important part in the lives of many residents of the Lower Peninsula, it is also historically important.
+The industrial operations that were common in the Lower Peninsula are now long gone, but many of the current residents are descendants of those who moved to northern Michigan in search of the economic opportunities that would give themselves and their families better lives.

 Hunting for Blue Slag in Northern Michigan

 If you plan on going to northern Michigan to hunt for blue slag, you’re best off focusing on the shores of Lake Michigan near Leland.
 Most rockhounds who search for blue slag do so by simply walking the beach around the waterline with their eyes on the ground.

 Blue slag is easy to spot due to its vibrant color.
 However, it has become increasingly rare due to its popularity and due to the limited quantities that are accessible.